Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 My two weeks condensed into a whirlwind that stitched together New Zealand’s volcanic drama and Australia’s sunlit coastline.
 Flying from Los Angeles, the first touch-down was in Auckland, where volcanic cones puncture the skyline and cafés spill onto warm sidewalks.
 A quick ferry to Waiheke Island felt like a miniature escape: winding vineyards, silvery olive groves and beaches that invited long, lazy afternoons.

-Heading south three hours, Waikato brought a boat ride through glowworm caves that felt like stepping into a cathedral of stars, followed by Rotorua’s steam vents and bubbling pools that told stories of earth and culture — each parade of geothermal activity accompanied by warm, generous hospitality.
+Heading south three hours, Waikato brought a boat ride through Waitomo Glowworm Caves that felt like stepping into a cathedral of stars, followed by Rotorua’s steam vents and bubbling pools that told stories of earth and culture — each parade of geothermal activity accompanied by warm, generous hospitality.

 On the South Island, Queenstown appeared like a film set: mountains rising straight from an unreal cobalt lake, snow dusting the peaks while the water below kept catching the light.
 The town balanced adrenaline and hush — jet boats and bungee jumps rubbed shoulders with quiet trails and impossible viewpoints that kept calling for one more frame.